VenoGaube/FOG/DAO/README.md

 For every role (except for Reader), we will generate a membership NFT so that the DAO could identify a specific role a user has in order to allow or deny his/her vote.

-### Functions needed to be implemented

-- `confirmEditor()` - to elect an editor
-- `revokeEditor()` - to revoke someone as an editor
-- `addReviewer()` - to asign a role as a reviewer to someone
-- ...

-The list will be updated as new functions will be thought of / needed.

 ### Technology stack

 - DAO will be written in JavaScript